Features

 We will use a DataService class to load the data.
 The sample DataService implementation uses locally-generated data for simplicity.
 In your application, you can replace this logic with HTTP calls that load data using a server-side backend.

 By default, the Scheduler displays a flat list of resources.
-We want to use a hierarchy of rows - that needs to be enabled using treeEnabled property of the config object:
+We want to use a hierarchy of rows, so we need to enable the treeEnabled property:

 treeEnabled: true,